-Apple has just announced its brand spanking new streaming service Apple TV Plus, boasting big exclusives to hook in audiences that are already juggling subscriptions to services like Netflix, Amazon Prime Video and Hulu.
+Apple is bringing a brand spanking new streaming service Apple TV Plus to audiences in November, and it will launch boasting big exclusives to hook in audiences that are already juggling subscriptions to services like Netflix, Amazon Prime Video and (in the US), Disney Plus and Hulu.

 Apple TV Plus − What shows are confirmed?

 Here’s the full list of shows we know are in development for the service.

 - Are You Sleeping? – Based on the novel by the same name by Kathleen Barber

 - Calls – An American/French co-production based on the French series of the same name